 Rosemary is best used as a lavender substitute in savory dishes.
 It will pair well with most of the other herbs and spices that typically accompany lavender in a recipe.
 Add about half as much rosemary as your recipe requires for lavender, taste it, and add more if necessary.

 A decent second choice: Herbs de Provence

-Herbes de Provence as we know it is a relatively new invention that showed up in the 1970s.
+Herbes de Provence, as we know it, is a relatively new invention that showed up in the 1970s.
 It is a blend of herbs that are common in the Provence region of France.
 Those herbs have played a key role in Provençal cuisine for a long time.
-Lavender is an important component of the herbs de Provence blends that you will find in the US.
+Lavender is an important component of the herbs de Provence blends that you will find in the United States.
 The flavor is pronounced enough to make it an effective lavender substitute.

 Note that not all herbs de Provence blends will contain lavender, so you will have to find one that does.
 Blends typically vary depending on the maker’s unique blend or on the dish to which the herbs will be added.
 Use approximately the same amount of herbs de Provence that the recipe requires for lavender and adjust to taste.

 In a pinch: Parfait d’Amour

 Parfait d’Amour is a liqueur made with a curacao base, vanilla, and flower petals.
 Lavender blossoms are among the flowers used in some versions.
 This liqueur has the sweet and floral notes that you would expect from lavender, which makes it perfect for some of the herb’s dessert applications.